fragaria/karmen-docs/docs/connecting-your-devices.md

 microcomputers.
 Of course, in order for things to work, you will need to make sure your OctoPrint instance is **accessible over the network** and **write down its IP address**.

-!> OctoPrint is currently supported only when running Karmen on your own server.
+!> OctoPrint is currently supported only when running Karmen on your [own server](on-premise.md).
 The reason behind this is *networking*.
-In order to avoid complicated settings on you router, the Karmen SaaS needs specially designed socket to be available on the controller device.
+In order to avoid complicated settings on you router, the Karmen SaaS needs a special [web socket proxy](https://github.com/fragaria/websocket-proxy) to be running on the controller device.
 We plan to describe how to setup this in near future so that you will be able to connect your existing devices, too.

 ### Adding your OctoPrint printer to Karmen